ThomasBench/ThomasBench.github.io/_posts/2022-06-20-CompMusica.markdown

 externalLink: false
 ---

 This is a project carried out for the [Computer and Music](https://edu.epfl.ch/coursebook/en/computers-and-music-COM-418) course at EPFL by [Pr.
-West](https://scholar.google.com/citations?user=ZiFn598AAAAJ).
+Süsstrunk](https://people.epfl.ch/sabine.susstrunk).

-Made in collaboration with [Eliott Zemour](https://www.linkedin.com/in/eliott-zemour/), [Matheus Bernat](https://www.linkedin.com/in/matheus-bernat/), and [Benjamin Hansson](https://www.linkedin.com/in/benjamin-hansson-39b391140/).
+Made in collaboration with [Matheus Bernat](https://www.linkedin.com/in/matheus-bernat/), and [Husam Jubran](https://people.epfl.ch/husam.jubran).

 ---